 Dunkin’ also known as Dunkin’ Donuts — one of the largest coffee shop and donut shop chains in the world — asked users for 52% of their information

-These data points included user and device info, purchase history, phone number.
+These data points included user and device info, purchase history, and phone number.

 At the other end of the scale are the apps Slim Chickens, which have chosen against collecting any data via the app.